iwantmyname/blog/src/2016/05/you-can-now-add-whois-privacy-for-all-uk-domains.md

 excerpt: false
 ----

-On May 1st, Nominet, the registry for .UK domains, is updating the availability of its WHOIS privacy service.
-This update affects all .UK TLDs:
+On May 1st, we are updating the availability of our WHOIS privacy service for .UK domains.
+This update affects all .UK domain extensions:

 * .UK
 * .CO.UK